-Muslim Council of Britain says Tory MPs’ Johnson support highlights Islamophobia
+Boris Johnson returns from holiday as father Stanley Johnson calls for burka ban

 -

+Stanley Johnson even suggested his son should have gone further and called for a ban on the face-covering garment in certain circumstances.

+Writing in the Sunday Telegraph he said: "Surely, there are circumstances where a ban or appropriate restrictions would be in order."

-Conservative MPs’ support for Boris Johnson over his comments comparing Muslim women in burkas to bank robbers has “shone a light on the underbelly of Islamophobia” within the party, the Muslim Council of Britain (MCB) has said.
+Meanwhile, the Muslim Council of Britain, said Conservative MPs’ support for the ex-foreign secretary over his comments comparing Muslim women in burkas to bank robbers has “shone a light on the underbelly of Islamophobia” within the party.

-Harun Khan, MCB secretary general, said the former foreign secretary’s comments, which have attracted criticism and divided opinion since appearing in the Daily Telegraph on Monday, had a “real and worrying” impact on the Muslim community.
+Harun Khan, MCB secretary general, said Mr Johnson's claims last Monday - which are now subject to an investigation - had a “real and worrying” impact on the Muslim community.

 He also said the MCB received Islamophobic hate mail off the back of the furore, some describing Muslims as “barbarians”.